Granigan/otm-harjoitustyo/documentation/arkkitehtuuri.md

 ## Packaging
 ![Packages](images/podship_packaging.png)

 The domain package initiates the game, with the gui package containing the interface elements, and the logic package containing the execution of the game.
-Persisting event package information is fetched through the daos package, and the travel package contains the information for the current game.
+Persisting event package information is (to be) fetched through the daos package, and the travel package contains the information for the current game.

 ## UI
-Currently text UI only.
-GUI will include three screens:
+GUI includes three screens:
 - Start screen
 - Construction phase
 - Travel phase